-If you’re looking to change your Medicare coverage, there are a lot of options out there for you.
+If you’re looking to change your Medicare insurance coverage, there are a lot of options out there for you.
 Sometimes, it pays to have a guide.
 How do you find the right Medicare insurance agent for you?

-First Steps for Finding a Medicare Agent
+First Steps for Finding a Licensed Insurance Agent

 There are several places you can begin your search.
 An easy way to get trusted suggestions is to talk to your friends and family.
 In addition to knowing your likes and dislikes, they’ll provide honest, first-hand reviews to point you in the right direction.